 Billing

-Get started with billing in TurboStarter.
+Get started with extension billing in TurboStarter.

 As you could guess, there is no sense in implementing the whole billing process inside the browser extension, so we're relying on the web app to handle it.